newsdev/driveshaft/reference.md

 #### Amazon Web Services (AWS)

-*Required to save and serve versioned files to S3*.
+Required to save and serve versioned files to S3.
 More information in Amazon's [documentation](http://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingCredentials.html#Using_CreateAccessKey).

 * `AWS_ACCESS_KEY_ID` The access key of your user or [IAM](http://aws.amazon.com/iam/) accont.
 * `AWS_SECRET_ACCESS_KEY` The secret key corresponding to your access key.